Offensive Coaching Staff

 Mark Ewald - Assistant Coach / Running Backs

-Mark Ewald is in his fifth year with the Flyers after 16 years with Wittenberg University.
+Mark Ewald is in his sixth year with the Flyers after 16 years with Wittenberg University.
 Under Ewald's guidance, running back Connor Kacsor was named the Pioneer Football League Offensive Player of the Year in 2014.

 Ewald coached Wittenberg’s record-setting receiving corps from 1996-2005, before taking over the running backs coaching duties in 2006.
 Almost every Wittenberg receiving record was broken under Ewald, as the passing game flourished and was regularly ranked among the best in the NCAC and all of NCAA Division III.
 During his tenure, the running game saw great success as well.